Are you trying to figure out why Netflix subtitles are not working?

 If Netflix subtitles are not working, disable your VPN first and see if the problem goes away.

-On the other hand, you can also try other VPNs like IPVanish if you don’t want to go online without protection.
+On the other hand, you can also try other VPNs like PureVPN if you don’t want to go online without protection.
 Compared to other VPNs, it doesn’t interfere with your connection and keeps it stable while protecting you from hackers and other entities.

 6. Clear Your Browsing Data.